AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/safe_reclamation/rcl03_only_reclaim_to_the_same_pool.rst

 ---------------------------------------
-Only Reclaim To The Same Pool (RCL03)
+Only Reclaim to the Same Pool (RCL03)
 ---------------------------------------

 **Level** :math:`\rightarrow` Mandatory